 - Image Tool: GSA developed tools and a process to characterize the current image of a workplace, assess consistency with the organization’s desired image, and highlight strategic opportunities for aligning the image of the office to improve organizational performance.

 - Indoor Environmental Quality: Physical measures provide an objective “snapshot” of the office environment by measuring indoor air, lighting, thermal, and acoustical conditions.

-These tools have been incorporated into the Requirements Development Process used by the WorkPlace+ PMO at GSA.
+These tools have been incorporated into the Requirements Development Process used by the Total Workplace PMO at GSA.
 More information, including project reports and publications, can be found on the Workplace Effectiveness Research Publications page.